acl-org/ACLPUB/docs/formatting.md

 ### Title and Authors

-Center the title, author's name(s) and affiliation(s) across both columns.
+Center the title and the author name(s) and affiliation(s) across both columns.

 Place the title centered at the top of the first page, in 15-point bold.
 Long titles should be typed on two lines without a blank line intervening.